-A good recipe for soup always starts with the right ingredients.
-Soup is one of the easiest meal anyone can make.
+A good soup recipe always starts with the right ingredients.
+Soup is one of the easiest meals anyone can make.
 These days there are so many condiments that all you need to do is add your ingredients, seasoning, and liquid and let the mixture boil.
 Within a few minutes, you end up with a full meal.

-Quick meals are a favorite of everyone.
+Quick meals are my favorite of everyone.
 Our culinary arsenal will transform your favorite recipes.
 We are not kidding at Caribbean Green Living.

-A teaspoon of, for example, Gemma’s Mango Gourmet Hot Sauce added to Chickpeas, Kale and Andouille Sausage Soup is the perfect combination.
-The thick, rich flavor of the spices and the hot peppers are never overpowering.
-The “zing” taste as we call it in our kitchen gives the soup an extraordinary and delicious flavor.
+A teaspoon of, for example, Noubess Mango Gourmet Hot Sauce added to Chickpeas, Kale, and Andouille Sausage Soup is the perfect combination.
+The thick, rich flavor of the spices and the hot peppers is never overpowering.
+The “zing” taste, as we call it in our kitchen, gives the soup an extraordinary and delicious flavor.

-As a must condiment in your pantry, Gemma’s Mango Gourmet Hot Sauce may have a fruity taste, but it packs tons of flavor.
-It is not necessary to add the hot sauce only to meat, poultry or seafood; soup counts as well.
+As a must condiment in your pantry, Noubess Mango Gourmet Hot Sauce may have a fruity taste but packs tons of flavor.
+It is not necessary to add the hot sauce only to meat, poultry, or seafood; soup also counts.

-An easy trick to incorporate the hot sauce into your cooking routine is to cook it with the ingredients.
-Whether you are pan frying your vegetables first, the hot sauce acts as a seasoning.
-You can also add it to the last few cooking minutes to elevate the taste of all the ingredients.
+An easy trick to incorporate hot sauce into your cooking routine is to cook it with the ingredients.
+Whether you are pan-frying your vegetables first, the hot sauce acts as a seasoning.
+You can also add it to the last few cooking minutes to elevate the ingredients’ taste.
 Don’t worry if you have to add the hot sauce to your bowl only.
 Your dinner companions will envy you.

 How to make Chickpeas, Kale and Andouille Sausage Soup

-First, the chickpeas are slow cooked in a crockpot with enduie (a Haitian spicy and cured meat), shallots and garlic.
+First, the chickpeas are slow-cooked in a crockpot with enduie (a Haitian spicy and cured meat), shallots, and garlic.
 After the andouille and kale are cooked, half of the beans mixture is added to the pot.
-The other half of the beans mixture is pureed.
-The beans puree will create a smooth and appetizing soup.
+The other half of the bean mixture is pureed.
+The bean puree will create a smooth and appetizing soup.

-This recipe is for a hearty soup, made with andouille sausage, cooked chickpeas, and chopped kale, along with flavors of the Caribbean.
+This recipe is for a hearty soup, made with andouille sausage, cooked chickpeas, chopped kale, and flavors of the Caribbean.

 This soup makes a delicious meal with toasted or warm bread.